 We need to challenge stigma experienced by people living with HIV and ensure they have access to appropriate support services.
-We can achieve this by increasing access to counselling services and focusing on connecting and empowering people living with HIV through support groups, programmes and resources.
-We also need to drive antistigma and anti-discrimination initiatives within and outside the health sector.
-This includes social marketing initiatives for the wide public and resources and training that can be implemented in the health sector and wider workplaces.
+We can achieve this by increasing access to counselling services and focusing on connecting and empowering people living with HIV through community or peer-led support groups, programmes and resources.
+We also need to drive anti-stigma and anti-discrimination initiatives within and outside the health sector.
+This includes social marketing initiatives for the wider public and resources and training that can be implemented in the health sector and wider workplaces.